Inmates Participate in Mock Job Interviews

 Think Legacy Program Graduation

-A graduation ceremony was held for the 1st class of 2017’ Think Legacy program participants at the Ester Unit on July 27, 2017.
-Former State Representative, Efrem Elliot was the guest speaker for the event.
-A total of 14 inmates graduated the program.
+A graduation ceremony was held for the 1st class of 2017’s Think Legacy program participants at the Ester Unit on July 27, 2017.
+Former State Representative Efrem Elliot was the guest speaker for the event.
+A total of 14 inmates graduated from the program.

 Tucker Reentry for Women Resource and Reunification Fair

 A Resource and Reunification Fair was held at the Tucker Re-Entry for Women's Center on Friday, June 19, 2017.
 The Arkansas Workforce Mobile Unit was parked outside the Tucker Re-Entry Center, the participants were able to get on the bus and complete resumes, and look for employment.
 The bus was equipped with 12 computers with built in internet.
 College of the Ouachita, Henderson University, and Shorter College were in attendance.
 Arkansas Legal Aid, Adult Education, Child Support Enforcement, TRIO, DHS, Phoenix Recovery, Hope Rises and many more were in attendance to provide resources and knowledge to the attendees.
 Guest speakers included ACI Administrator Rick Cooper, ACC Re-Entry Assistant Director, Carrie Williams, Jennifer Hawthorne from Restore Hope and a host of others.